Video RadarFirst | Reducing Risk Through Intelligent Automation 2:35

 • According to the GDPR, “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”

 A successful privacy program should simplify the incident management lifecycle to reduce risk for your organization and build trust for your brand.
 The program should help your team arrive at consistent and reliable breach decisioning every time.
-A mature privacy program should be intelligent – capable of automatically mapping the privacy landscape and agile, to stay ahead of all relevant laws and regulations.
+A mature incident management program should be intelligent – capable of automatically mapping the regulatory landscape and agile, to stay ahead of all relevant laws.